Free Energy of the Cauchy Directed Polymer Model at High Temperature: Introduction

-Although our proofs are adaptation of known methods, new subtle and careful treatments are needed since the random walk in the Cauchy domain is much harder to deal with than $2$-dimensional random walk.
+Although our proof techniques are adaptation of known methods, some new subtle arguments are needed, since the random walk in the Cauchy domain of attraction is much harder to deal with than $2$-dimensional simple random walk.

+We believe that the approach in this paper can be applied to handle the 2 dimensional long-range directed polymer with stable exponent $\alpha=2$, which is the critical case for long-range directed polymer on $\mathbb{Z}^{2+1}$.
+With some regularity assumption on the underlying random walk $S$, one can prove $\beta_{2}=\beta_{1}=0$ if $S-\tilde{S}$ is recurrent by our methods.

-We mention that for some technical reason, it seems not very possible to prove the upper bound \eqref{e117} under the general condition in Theorem \ref{t104} by the fractional-moment/coarse-graining/change-of-measure procedure.
-One may have to invent a totally new approach to deal with this problem.
+It dose not seem likely that one can prove the upper bound \eqref{e119} under the general condition in Theorem \ref{t104} by the fractional-moment/coarse-graining/change-of-measure procedure.
+One may have to find a totally new approach to deal with the upper bound in the general case.

-\section{Proof of Theorem \ref{t103} ($\rm{i}$)}
+\section{Proof of Theorem \ref{t103}}

 We start with the fractional-moment method.
-For any $\theta\in(0,1)$,
+Recall \eqref{e109}, for any $\theta\in(0,1)$,